annaesvensson/yellow-bundle/README.md

 ## Acknowledgments

 This extension includes [Minify 1.3.68](https://github.com/matthiasmullie/minify) by Matthias Mullie.
-Thanks for the great work.
+Thank you for the good work.

 ## Installation